gavianu/NanoFlowModel/references/papers.md

   - Feynman, R. P. (1963). _The Feynman Lectures on Physics_, Vol. I, Section 46.
   - Parrondo, J. M. R., Harmer, G. P., & Abbott, D. (2000). _New paradoxical games based on Brownian ratchets._ Physics Review Letters.

+- **Third Law of Thermodynamics and Nernst Theorem**

+  - Nernst, W. (1905). _Experimental and theoretical foundation of thermochemistry._ Nobel Lecture.
+  - Martín-Olalla, J. M. (2025). _Proof of the Nernst Theorem_.
+The European Physical Journal Plus.
+DOI: [10.1140/epjp/s13360-025-06503-w](https://doi.org/10.1140/epjp/s13360-025-06503-w)

+  Recent work by Martín-Olalla (2025) resolves the long-standing debate between Nernst and Einstein over the logical placement of the Nernst theorem within thermodynamic theory.
+His rigorous proof demonstrates that the theorem is not an independent postulate but rather a consequence of the second law itself, via a virtual-engine framework that does not violate entropy constraints.

+  This clarification reinforces the theoretical foundation behind entropy cancellation at absolute zero and supports the NanoFlowModel’s core hypothesis: that **directional behavior can emerge purely from boundary geometry and thermodynamic structure**, even as entropy remains globally conserved.

 - **Entropic Transport in Confined Geometries**

   - Reguera, D., Schmid, G., Burada, P. S., Rubi, J. M., Reimann, P., & Hänggi, P. (2006). _Entropic transport: Kinetics, scaling, and control mechanisms_.
 Physical Review Letters.